Thank U

-"Thank U" (listed as "Thank You" on her 2005 greatest hits compilation The Collection) is a song by Canadian-American recording artist and songwriter Alanis Morissette from her fourth studio album, Supposed Former Infatuation Junkie (1998).
+"Thank U" (titled "Thank You" on her 2005 greatest hits compilation The Collection) is a song by Canadian-American recording artist and songwriter Alanis Morissette from her fourth studio album, Supposed Former Infatuation Junkie (1998).
 The song was written by Alanis Morissette and Glen Ballard, who produced her previous album, Jagged Little Pill (1995).
 Morissette wrote the song after she came back from a trip to India.
 Maverick and Reprise Records released the song as a single on October 12, 1998.

 The song received generally positive reviews from music critics and performed well on the record charts, becoming Morissette's fifth number-one single in Canada, reaching the top three in New Zealand and Norway, and peaking within the top ten in several other countries, including the United Kingdom, where it is her highest-charting single.
 An accompanying music video was released for the single, featuring Morissette nude in the streets.
 The song was nominated for Best Female Pop Vocal Performance at the 2000 Grammy Awards.

 Background

 Alanis wrote "Thank U" during a trip to India in 1997.
 In 1998, Morissette contributed the song "Uninvited" to the soundtrack of the 1998 film City of Angels.
 In September of the same year, "Thank U" was released on radio and Alanis talked with MTV about the break between LPs and the first single: "Basically, I had never stopped in my whole life, hadn't taken a long breath, and I took a year and a half off and basically learned how to do that.
 When I did stop and I was silent and I breathed...
 I was just left with an immense amount of gratitude, and inspiration, and love, and bliss, and that's where the song came from, you know."